expertanalytics/cvcreator/fagdag.rst

 lv2-plugins -- Realtime audio processing plugins for music production
 --------------------------------------------------------------------

-The lv2 plugin project is about writin audio processing plugins for music production.
+The lv2 plugin project is about writing audio processing plugins for music production.
 The plugin in type is `lv2` which can be used on `Linux` and `Mac`.
 The code is written in C.
 So far we have implemented one simple delay alogrithm.